English

 On August 7, postal workers initiated a strike in 11 of Brazil’s 26 states.
 The issues in this walkout are inadequate wages adjusted for price increases, speed-ups and poor working conditions.
 The strikers are demanding that more workers be hired, improvements to health benefits and that temporary workers be made permanent.
 The strike call followed extensive negotiations with federal authorities that settled none of the workers’ demands.

-Vegetable oil workers block Port of Rosario in Argentina
+Vegetable oil workers block port of Rosario in Argentina

-Vegetable oil workers went on strike August 5 over wages, blocking the port of Rosario, in the Parana River, one of the main ports used for the shipment of agricultural goods in Argentina.
+Vegetable oil workers went on strike August 5 over wages, blocking the port of Rosario, on the Parana River, one of the main ports used for the shipment of agricultural goods in Argentina.
 The strikers are members of the Food Oil, Cotton and Agricultural Employees (FTCIODYARA) and the San Lorenzo Union of Food Oil Workers (SOEA).

 Management has denounced the food oil workers for paralyzing the port at a daily cost of US$20 million and claims that it has offered a 94 percent wage increase to cover expected price increases through September, which is more than expected inflation.
 Twenty ships are waiting to be loaded and 10,000 trucks are stopped in this and other Argentine ports.